GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 ## 8. Complexity and AIntropy

 Real robots are imperfect; production efficiency varies with task complexity and AI/robot interaction.
-Complexity is a variable that can be determined by renting faux-Oracled, but still bonded, robots and conducting a work study to understand how their leverage can be tailored to your business needs.
+Complexity is a variable that can be determined by renting faux-oracled, but still bonded, robots and conducting a work study to understand how their leverage can be tailored to your business needs.

 ### Complexity
 - Non-zero scalar governing convergence and productivity over time.
 - Negative complexity → diminishing Torq gains (single-item tasks).
-- Positive complexity → compounding Torq gains (multi-item Oracles).
+- Positive complexity → compounding Torq gains (multi-item oracles).

 TTP is to Robonomics what Carnot efficiency is to thermodynamics — a measure of how a given robot would perform it was the theoretical ideal *Asimovian Robot*. *AIntropy* (pronounced ane-tropy), is how far away that bot is from its *Asimovian* rating.
 AIntropy is task-specific.
 I can hire the exact same robot for a different job at it will have a completely different AIntropy.